-The Tambopata Macaw Project was begun in 1989 by Eduardo Nycander (supported by the Wildlife Conservation Society) with the goal of studying the ecology and natural history of large macaws so that this information could be used to help protect thes birds throughout the tropics.
-The site chosen for this research was on the upper Tambopata River in the center of a huge uninhabited track of pristine tropical lowland forest.
+The Tambopata Macaw Project was begun in 1989, by Eduardo Nycander (supported by the Wildlife Conservation Society) with the goal of studying ecology and natural history of large macaws, so that this information could be used to help protect these birds throughout the tropics.
+The site chosen for this research was on the upper Tambopata River in the center of a huge uninhabited tract of pristine tropical lowland forest.

-Working as a mentor and consultant, I have taken the information learned in southeastern Peru and applied it in many areas of the American tropics and even Indonesia.
-A major goal of the study now is to provide opportunities for young scientists to run satellite projects under the macaw project umbrella, so that Peru and other parts of Latin America will have a cadre of trained scientists willing and able to tackle the conservation and research problems in the coming decades.
+Working as a mentor and consultant, Brightsmith has taken the information learned in southeastern Peru and applied it in many areas of the American tropics and Indonesia.
+Now, a major goal of the study is to provide opportunities for young scientists to run satellite projects under the macaw project umbrella so that Peru and other parts of Latin America will have a cadre of trained scientists willing and able to tackle the conservation and research problems in future decades.

 The thousands of hours of observations that have been conducted over the years would not have been possible without the help of the many volunteers and assistants who have offered their time and energy for the cause of science and conservation.
-Volunteers are one of the most important aspects to the project.
-There are no qualification limitations, although most volunteers come from a biological or environmental background.
+Volunteers are one of the most important aspects of the project.
+There are no qualification limitations, although most volunteers come from a biological or environmental sciences background.
 All applicants are welcome, as we can find a role for almost any type of volunteer.